Oxford High School (Michigan): Curriculum

-Athletics
+Extracurricular activities

 Oxford High School offers 24 different varsity sports.
 Teams participate in the Oakland Activities Association, a high school athletic conference whose member schools have similar enrollments and are all located in the Oakland County area.
 The statewide class designation (based on enrollment) is "Division 1" or "Class A".

-The primary mascot for Oxford Schools is the Wildcat.
+The school's athletic nickname is the Wildcats.
 Both the high school and the middle school have teams which are referred to as the "Oxford Wildcats".
 Oxford's chief rival is Lake Orion, located directly in the township to the south, and connected by M-24.
 In football, the two teams compete for the "Double-O" (Oxford/Orion) rivalry trophy.
-The teams had competed annually from at least 1950 until 1983, when Oxford moved to the Flint Metro League.
-During FML play, Oxford's chief rivals were Lapeer East High School and Lapeer West High School, located in Lapeer approxamitely 15 miles north of Oxford on M-24.
+The teams had competed annually from at least 1950 until 1983 when Oxford moved to the Flint Metro League.
+During FML play, Oxford's chief rivals were Lapeer East High School and Lapeer West High School, located in Lapeer approximately 15 miles north of Oxford on M-24.

 Prior to the 2010-2011 year, Oxford High School moved from the Flint Metro League, where it had been a member school since 1983, to the Oakland Activities Association.
 Reasons cited for the move included demographic and geographic considerations.
-Urban sprawl in Metro Detroit over the years had brought Oxford in from the rural–urban fringe and closer in-line with the greater Detroit area like much of the OAA, rather than the Flint area.
-As a result of the move, the sports rivalry with Lake Orion resumed after a 27 year hiatus.
+Urban sprawl in Metro Detroit over the years had brought Oxford in from the rural–urban fringe and closer in line with the greater Detroit area like much of the OAA, rather than the Flint area.
+As a result of the move, the sports rivalry with Lake Orion resumed after a 27-year hiatus.

 Oxford has won state championships in boys track (1991 class B), football (1992 class BB), and wrestling (2011 class A).

-In 2011, Oxford athletics installed blue-colored artificial turf for the football stadium at a cost of $400,000, which was to be paid for with private donations.
-Initially, the turf was to be paid for with public bonds, however the millage failed to pass voters.
+In 2011, the school installed blue-colored artificial turf for the football stadium at a cost of $400,000, which was to be paid for with private donations.
+Initially, the turf was to be paid for with public bonds; however, voters disapproved of the millage.
 The AstroTurf made headlines when it was revealed that several athletics boosters had put their personal homes up as collateral for the purchase of the field.
 When initial fundraising efforts came up short, the boosters were hit with a $300,000 balance and were in danger of defaulting.
 An agreement was reached between the boosters and AstroTurf that allowed for an extended payback period.
 The turf also made headlines when Boise State University notified Oxford that they held a trademark on the term "Blue Turf" for their field at Albertsons Stadium.
 Therefore, Oxford could not continue calling their field "blue turf", but instead could use the terms "navy turf", "Oxford blue turf", or "true blue turf".